meganlavallee/Responsiveness/README.md

 Division of Labor:
 I, Megan, soley did all work for this.

-Conclusion:
-This portfolio is a great way to showcase the best work and everything that has been done.

 Deployment:
 Portfoilo deployment will be on webpage through Github.
 Users will be able to view items throughout my coding camp experience.